nbogie/tanks-p5-ts-vite/README.md

 ### TODO:

+-   Rainbow projectile should heal what it passes over, and/or AoE splash healing on impact (for team, at least)
 -   FBM for the terrain rather than a single perlin noise layer
 -   firing recoil
 -   impacts jostle the recipient tank